 Previous FTC orders have also indicated the types of security practices the commission expects of operators subject to COPPA.
-For example, in a settlement with VTech, an electronic learning developer, the FTC found that VTech failed to take reasonable steps to secure children's data, as COPPA requires.148 The FTC ordered that VTech establish and implement a comprehensive security program that is "fully documented in writing.... contain administrative, technical and physical safeguards appropriate to [VTech]'s size and complexity, the nature and scope of [VTech]'s activities, and sensitivity of personal information."149 Written security programs must also include designated staff responsible for the programs, a risk assessment process, regular testing and monitoring of programs' effectiveness at addressing such risks, and more.150
+For example, in a settlement with VTech, an electronic learning developer, the FTC found that VTech failed to take reasonable steps to secure children's data, as COPPA requires.245 The FTC ordered that VTech establish and implement a comprehensive security program that is "fully documented in writing.... contain administrative, technical and physical safeguards appropriate to [VTech]'s size and complexity, the nature and scope of [VTech]'s activities, and the sensitivity of the personal information."
+246 Written security programs must also include designated staff responsible for the programs, a risk assessment process, regular testing and monitoring of programs' effectiveness at addressing such risks, and more.247